microsoft/LightGBM/docs/Installation-Guide.rst

 It is worth compiling the 32-bit version only in very rare special cases involving environmental limitations.
 The 32-bit version is slow and untested, so use it at your own risk and don't forget to adjust some of the commands below when installing.

+By default, instructions below will use **VS Build Tools** or **make** tool to compile the code.
+It it possible to use `Ninja`_ tool instead of make on all platforms, but VS Build Tools cannot be replaced with Ninja.
+You can add ``-G Ninja`` to CMake flags to use Ninja.

 By default, instructions below will produce a shared library file and an executable file with command-line interface.
 You can add ``-DBUILD_CLI=OFF`` to CMake flags to disable the executable compilation.